Richardaeld/Fat_Racoon_Kitchen/README.md

 1. The page content doesn't overlap and is easily read.

 #### Assumption(s):
-1. The tester will create an account for this test, and will keep a record of said account.
+1. The tester will create an account for this test, and will keep a record of this account.
-1. the tester knows the difference between a favorite recipe and an unfavorit recipe icon.
+1. the tester knows the difference between a favorite recipe and an unfavorite recipe icon.
-1. The tester will favorite/unfavorite a recipe using a random part of its click box.
+1. The tester will favorite and unfavorite a recipe using a random part of its click box.

 #### Testing Step(s):
 1. Load the **Index Page** of the Fat Raccoon.